-Impacts from Seafloor Devices Under Alternative 1 for Training Activities
+Impacts from Seafloor Devices under Alternative 1 for Training Activities

-Table 3.0-34 shows the number and location of activities that use seafloor devices.
-As indicated in Section 3.0.3.3.4.3 (Seafloor Devices), under Alternative 1, training activities that deploy seafloor devices occur in the Northeast and Southeast U.S. Continental Shelf, Caribbean, and Gulf of Mexico Large Marine Ecosystems and the Gulf Stream Open Ocean Area-specifically within eight locations, including Virginia Capes Range Complex, Navy Cherry Point Range Complex, Jacksonville Range Complex, Key West Range Complex, Gulf of Mexico Range Complex, Inland Waters, Chesapeake Bay Area, and Naval Surface Warfare Center Panama City Testing Range.
+Table 3.0-35 shows the number and location of activities that use seafloor devices.
+As indicated in Section 3.0.3.3.4.3 (Seafloor Devices), under Alternative 1, training activities that deploy seafloor devices

 Aircraft deployed mine shapes, anchor blocks, anchors, and bottom-placed instruments, and targets all have the potential to strike fish upon deployment as they are sinking through the water column and settling on the seafloor.
-While seafloor device use during training activities could overlap with ESA-listed species, with the exception of Atlantic sturgeon and the Central and Southwestern Distinct Population Segment of scalloped hammerheads, the likelihood of a strike would be extremely low given the low abundance of ESA-listed species recorded in the Study Area, the ability for the species to detect and avoid falling objects through the water below the surface, and the dispersed nature of the activities.
+While seafloor device use during training activities could overlap with ESA-listed species, with the exception of Atlantic salmon, the likelihood of a strike would be extremely low given the low abundance of ESA-listed species recorded in the Study Area, the ability for the species to detect and avoid falling objects through the water below the surface, and the dispersed nature of the activities.
 However, there would be the potential for effect.

 Activities that employ seafloor devices would overlap the critical habitat of the Atlantic sturgeon and Gulf sturgeon.
-For example, the use of seafloor devices during training activities would overlap proposed critical habitat for Atlantic sturgeon in inland waters such as the Delaware River in Delaware, James and York rivers in Virginia, Cooper River in South Carolina, and Savannah and St. Marys rivers in Georgia and with Gulf sturgeon critical habitat within coastal waters where the Panama City Operating Area overlaps with the critical habitat.
+For example, the use of seafloor devices during training activities would overlap designated critical habitat for Atlantic sturgeon in inshore waters such as the Delaware River in Delaware, James and York rivers in Virginia and Savannah and St. Marys rivers in Georgia and with Gulf sturgeon critical habitat within coastal waters where the Panama City Operating Area overlaps with the critical habitat.
 Seafloor device use would not overlap with designated Atlantic salmon and smalltooth sawfish critical habitat.